With a class size of no more than sixteen students, an expat teacher and a teaching assistant each student can develop and reach their full potential.

 All students take part in an annual show, at an external professional theatre, which parents and friends are thrilled when they come along and see.

 Every classroom has an interactive whiteboard and Primary students have both a computer suite, as well as two sets of laptops.
 These are used by all years, due to the importance of information technology today.
-Students in all years have both discrete ICT lessons as well as use them during other times e.g. to reinforce their Numeracy and Literacy lessons.
+Students in all years have both discrete Computing lessons as well as use them during other times e.g. to reinforce their Numeracy and Literacy lessons.
 A wide range of software is available as well as internet based subscriptions to some UK educational sites.

 Parent Teacher Communication